timsch11/torchLt/README.md

 A high-performance tensor computation library implemented in CUDA C++ for GPU acceleration.

+# Note:

+Even though the core library is largely done, there are still some topics to address:
+- optimize synchronization
+- some more testing

+Further feature I want to add in the future:
+- cython wrapper
+- loss functions

 ## Overview

 This library provides a robust implementation of tensor operations with automatic differentiation support, making it suitable for deep learning applications.
 The library is built with CUDA to leverage GPU acceleration for compute-intensive operations.